shideneyu/kraken_client/README.md

 KrakenClient.load({base_uri: 'https://api.kraken.com', tier: 3}).config.tier
 ```

-**/!\\ Important Note /!\\** If you wish to use the Private Endpoints, you need to specify an API Key, or an exception will be raised.
+:warning: **Important Note** :warning:: If you wish to use the Private Endpoints, you need to specify an API Key, or an exception will be raised.

 ### Call Rate Limiter ###